Peter Robinson (department store): History

 The current building at Oxford Circus was designed by architect Henry Tanner Junior.
 Being completed in 1912, it is Grade II listed.
 The building was substantially extended in 1923.

-The business grew into a small chain of department stores and in 1946, Burton's (what became the Arcadia Group) took over the chain.
+The business grew into a small chain of department stores and in 1946, Burton's (which became the Arcadia Group) took over the chain.
 The business continued to expand, with new stores opening across the United Kingdom, including Lime Street in Liverpool.
 Anglia Television televised the opening in 1961 of the Peter Robinson Store in Norwich (later a Topshop).
 At the height of the business Peter Robinson had 39 stores.

-In 1964, to try and attract the younger buyer, Peter Robinson's Topshop was opened on the third floor of the Sheffield store (located in Angel Street).
+In 1964, to try to attract the younger buyer, Peter Robinson's Topshop was opened on the third floor of the Sheffield store (located in Angel Street).
 In 1965, the basement of the Oxford Circus store was converted to be a Peter Robinson Topshop.

-In 1970, George Martin opened the first AIR studio on the top floor of the building.
+In 1970, George Martin's Associated Independent Recording company opened the first AIR Studios recording complex on the top floor of the Oxford Circus building, where it remained in operation until 1992.

 In 1974, Burton's Group, the parent company decided that Peter Robinson and Topshop should be separated, with Peter Robinson aiming for the over 25s.
 The number of stores was reduced from 22 to six.
 By the end of the 1970s the Peter Robinson brand had all but disappeared.